LeidenUniversityLibrary/cds-lab-homepage/docs/working-with-data/analysing-data/twitter.md

 For business and ethical reasons, Twitter limits (free) access to the live stream of all tweets and to the full archive of all tweets published since Twitter's start.
+However, other ways of getting tweets are available.

+# Get started

+For a beginner's tutorial to getting tweets and analysing them, please see:

+Brad Rittenhouse, Ximin Mi, and Courtney Allen, "Beginner's Guide to Twitter Data," *The Programming Historian* 8 (2019), <https://doi.org/10.46430/phen0083>.

 # Ethics and Terms of use